glouppe/info8006-introduction-to-ai/lecture9.md

 ???

-- *Performance element*:
+- Performance element:
     - The current system for selecting actions.
 - The *critic* observes the world and passes information to the *learning element*.
     - The learning element tries to modifies the performance element to avoid reproducing this situation in the future.
-- The *problem generator* identifies certain areas of behavior in need of improvement and suggest experiments.
+- The problem generator identifies certain areas of behavior in need of improvement and suggest experiments.

 ---